-A significant reduction in energy consumption (relatively to the PoW method);
+- A significant reduction in energy consumption (in relation to to the PoW method);

-To create a double-spending attack, it is necessary to concentrate more than 50% of the total amount of the entire currency, which will cost a huge fortune.
-In the event that the attacker can still concentrate such an amount of funds, he will upset the balance by his actions, which makes attacks financially impractical.
+- To create a double-spending attack, it is necessary to concentrate more than 50% of the total amount of the entire currency, which will cost a fortune.
+In the event that the attacker can still control such an amount of funds, they will upset the balance by their actions, which makes attacks financially impractical.

 At the same time, PoS is not devoid of downsides:

 - The concentration of funds in the hands of a few can lead to the centralization of the network.
 Besides, the users with the largest stake (over 51%) can manipulate the network — for instance, they can cancel transactions and impose new rules.
 While this attack is not profitable, it’s still possible.

 - Additionally, there is the nothing-at-stake problem (empty stack), which makes PoS systems inherently unstable in the eyes of many cryptocurrency enthusiasts.
 An attacker can try to fork a blockchain, that is, create a longer alternative chain by spending “non-existent” resources.
 Moreover, other miners can support it since they also do not spend “genuine” resources.
 Through a fork, an attacker can decline certain transactions and carry out a double spending attack.

 Proof of Stake vs Proof of Work – Which One Is Better?